West Des Moines Eye Care

 Des Moines Eye Surgeons is dedicated to providing your family a lifetime of exceptional care for your vision and eye health.
-From children’s examinations to routine adult and geriatric care, Des Moines Eye Surgeons offers the best in comprehensive eye health care.
+From children’s examinations to routine adult and geriatric care, Des Moines Eye Surgeons offers the best comprehensive eye care in the West Des Moines area.

 Comprehensive ocular examinations include:

 - Measuring refractive error (prescription) needed to obtain your best vision possible.
 A refraction is part of your comprehensive exam (billed separately).

 - Thorough review of your systemic health to identify possible disease states that may affect your eye health

 - Measure of intraocular pressure in order to identify if you are at higher risk of developing glaucoma

 - Binocular vision assessment to detect strabismus (eye turn) or amblyopia (lazy eye)